Dushess/PD2map_CapitolSavingsBank/README.md

 --Queueing simulation--
 We will have 2 bidirectional pathes, like H&T, same quiet driveway near the avenue crossing with another street, quiet place in bunch of trees and mostly living area.
 From one path peoples not so often will enter bank and make 3 ways of travelling:
 + 1st stage for all -- ticket dispencer.
-  + Rarely NPCs will walk to receptionist and then their destination is only manager's room and one point in Insurance unit.
+  + Rarely NPCs will walk to receptionist instead and then their destination is only manager's room and one point in Insurance unit.
 Corporative agents, huh.
-(Probably we may do it randomly, peoples have free choosing of where to inform about visit - Ticket machine or Receptionist, just make it not more than 9%, most of customers gonna use dispencer)
+(Probably we may do it randomly, peoples have free choosing of where to inform about visit - Ticket machine or Receptionist, just make it not more than 7%, most of customers gonna use dispencer)
 + 2nd stage is random decision of 2 navlink groups - Waiting area and Counters area.
 + 3rd stage is transition from Counters or straight from Waiting area (rare) to Tellers unit.
-There is also decision, where NPC can go from waiting in Lobby, Tellers or Units in 2nd hall.
+  + There is also decision, where NPC can go from waiting in Lobby, Tellers or Units in 2nd hall.
+One more group is in 2nd hall to navigate them there.
-+ 4th stage is waiting in queue IF that's presented in choosen to go window (1,2 and rarely 4, that's currency exchange, 3rd gonna be unused).
++ (for Tellers)4th stage is waiting in queue IF that's presented in choosen to go window (1,2 and rarely 4, that's currency exchange, 3rd gonna be unused).
 Make that waiting right near Tellers chance not high, you can be called when ready to free unit after all, logically calling system and ticket-to-serve displays is planned.
 We will tweak every chances later for balance)
-  + Maybe NPCs don't use queueing, just walking to free unit (with staff waiting there) in runtime.
+  + Maybe NPCs don't use queueing, just walking to free unit (with staff waiting there) in runtime. ?
 + 5th stage is leaving (through same navpoints?) to main entrance and then continuing travel on street-path to last point for despawning.
 In case of Tellers unit first NPC must turn left, make a step and turn left again.
 To leave right nearby dividers via free space (dedicated onedirectional navlink on left side of dividers marked walkway, for civs only), then back to unified travel navlinks.
 If someone stays behind in queue, he must walk forward and then talk with operationist wit hanims, ~2-6 minutes in front of worker behing the glass. (behaviour of every NPC choosed for Tellers unit)

 --Random staff traveling--